 If an account holder provided credit card data through PlayStation Network or Qriocity, it is possible that the credit card number (excluding security code) and expiration date may also have been obtained.

-Sony has setup an extensive FAQ site to try and answer your questions, but it will do little for those who’s data has been compromised.
+Sony has set up an extensive FAQ to try and answer your questions, but it will do little for those whose data has been compromised.
+Here are some additional steps users can take to protect themselves:

 Latest Geeky Gadgets Deals